Mobility Scooters

 Heavier users will need a scooter with a larger weight capacity - it may be best to look for an HD scooter that comes with a large seat.
 It is always best to allow some leeway on the weight capacity - many health conditions can cause your weight to fluctuate.

-If you have arthritis or similar problems with your hands, then look out for scooters with ergonomic handlebars that are comfortable to grip for extended periods of time.
+If you have arthritis or similar problems with your hands, then look out for scooters with ergonomic handlebars that are comfortable to grip for extended periods.
 Curved delta tillers are popular as they allow a variety of grips while safely controlling the scooter.

 Safety